Meirian/tutorials/_sec-groups-101/01-overview.md

 Security groups can be applied to VMs at launch and can be applied or removed at any other time in the VMs life.

+**Important Security Reminder**
-**Cloud Starter**<br/>This tutorial is part of the Nectar Cloud Starter curriculum.
+This tutorial is part of the Nectar Cloud Starter curriculum.
 Only the *bare essentials* of security groups are discussed here.
-For more in depth review see the Nectar [Security Group documentation](https://support.ehelp.edu.au/support/solutions/articles/6000055387).
+For a more in depth review see the Nectar [Security Group documentation](https://support.ehelp.edu.au/support/solutions/articles/6000055387).
+Please also ensure you have read and are in compliance with our [Security Guidelines](https://support.ehelp.edu.au/support/solutions/folders/6000203455), as per the [ARDC Nectar Research Cloud Terms of Use](https://dashboard.rc.nectar.org.au/terms).
 {: .callout-warning}

 ### What you'll learn